ishanv13/Nile-eCommerce-Review-Prediction/README.md

 # Nile eCommerce Review Prediction

-## Overview

-This project predicts which customers of "Nile," a major South American eCommerce platform, are most likely to leave positive reviews.
-The aim is to optimize targeting strategies for improving customer engagement and operational efficiency using machine learning.

-## Features

-- Utilizes a multi-table dataset (customer, order, payment, etc.)
-- Applies the CRISP-DM data science methodology
-- Exploratory Data Analysis (EDA) to detect key patterns
-- Built, tuned & compared Random Forest and Gradient Boosted Decision Tree (GBDT) models
-- Achieved an F1 score of 0.86 in predicting positive reviews
-- Visualized insights in Tableau and presented actionable recommendations

-## Data

-Eight tables: customer reviews, order details, payments, products, and more.
-Data cleaning, feature engineering, and encoding operations performed to enhance predictive capability.

-## Methodology

-- **CRISP-DM Framework**:
-  - Data understanding and preparation
-  - EDA for trends, outliers, and feature significance
-  - Feature engineering (delivery times, payment types, demographic info, etc.)
-  - Model training with class imbalance handling
-  - Random search for hyperparameter optimisation
-  - Metrics: F1, precision, recall, accuracy

-## Results

-- Random Forest outperformed GBDT (macro F1: 0.86 on positive reviews)
-- Influential features: overdue delivery days, payment amounts, order frequency
-- Visualizations highlight review patterns by region and time

-## Recommendations

-- Improve delivery reliability for better customer reviews
-- Streamline overlapping product categories for clearer analytics
-- Provide targeted incentives to customers likely to leave positive reviews
-- Continuously update and retrain model with new data

-## Deployment

-Model can be integrated via microservices, enabling real-time analytics and automated outreach to high-potential reviewers.

-## Project Structure
+## Project Summary

+This repository features a predictive analytics project focused on the "Nile" eCommerce platform, aiming to forecast which customers are likely to leave positive reviews.
+By uncovering actionable insights from customer, order, and payment data, the project supports improved marketing and engagement strategies.

+## Key Components

+- Multi-table integration: Customer reviews, order details, payments, and more.
+- Data pipeline: Cleaning, feature engineering, and exploratory analysis using the CRISP-DM framework.
+- Modelling: Random Forest and Gradient Boosted Decision Tree (GBDT) algorithms evaluated for review prediction.
+- Performance: Achieved an F1 score of 0.86 on positive review classification.
+- Visualization: Tableau dashboards provide insights into review patterns and geographic trends.

+## Workflow

+1. **Data Preparation**
+   Cleaned and merged eight tables.
+Performed advanced feature engineering (delivery timing, payment type, frequency).

+2. **Exploratory Data Analysis**
+   Analyzed feature relationships like the impact of delivery times and payment methods on review outcomes.

+3. **Model Development**
+   - Compared Random Forest and GBDT.
+   - Tuned hyperparameters and addressed class imbalance.
+   - Validated results on test data.

+4. **Insights and Reporting**
+   - Identified key factors affecting review positivity.
+   - Presented findings to stakeholders via Tableau visualizations and technical presentations.

+## Main Findings

+- Reliable delivery and efficient payment handling strongly correlate with positive reviews.
+- Targeting customers with timely deliveries and preferred payment methods increases positive feedback.
+- Regular model retraining helps adapt to new trends.

+## Usage

+- Place cleaned data in the `/data` folder.
+- Review EDA and modelling steps in `/notebooks`.
+- Generate business visualizations from `/visualizations`.
+- Deploy predictive models using scripts in `/models`.

+## Structure

+/data # Source and cleaned datasets
+/notebooks # Jupyter notebooks for analytics and ML /models # Model training and evaluation scripts /visualizations # Tableau outputs and figures

+## Team

+Developed collaboratively as a university project by data science and analytics students.

+## License

+This project is open for educational and non-commercial use.